CanKeles5/CENG502-Spring2023/Keles/Readme.md

 # 1. Introduction

-The paper was published at CVPR 2022.
+The paper [***Patch Slimming for Efficient Vision Transformers**](https://openaccess.thecvf.com/content/CVPR2022/papers/Tang_Patch_Slimming_for_Efficient_Vision_Transformers_CVPR_2022_paper.pdf) was published at CVPR 2022.
 Authors aim to reduce the computational costs of doing inference with vision transformers.
-This is accomplished by pruning a number of the patches in each layer of the network.
+This is accomplished by pruning a number of the patches in each layer of the network to reduce the number of attention scores to be computed.

 We aim to reproduce the DeiT-III-Small models results for this project.
 Authors state that they have reduced the number of FLOPs by %45 while only a %0.2 drop in accuracy on the ImageNet 1K dataset.
-While choosing the smaller DeiT-Tiny model would allow us to do more experiments, we were unable to find a pre trained model.
+While choosing the smaller DeiT-Tiny model would allow us to do more experiments, we were unable to find a pre trained model that met our needs for the project.

 ## 1.1.
 Paper summary

 The paper aims to reduce the computational costs of vision tranformers by reducing the number of patches to be processed in each layer.
 Authors state that patches in a layer are highly similar and have cosine similarity scores around 0.8 in the last layers of ViTs.
 For every layer, the impact of each patch on the last feature representation is estimated.
-Models are pruned starting from the last layer.
+Models are pruned starting from the last layer, preserved patches are passed down in a top down manner from the last layer to the first layer.

 For the ViT-Ti models, authors have reduced the number of FLOPs by %45 with only %0.2 top-1 accuracy decrease on the ImageNet dataset.
 Authors show that their method preserves the models performance better while also reducing the number of FLOPs the most compared to other state of the art ViT pruning methods.